AndrewDDavis/Bash-Function-Library/README.md

   - `term_detect`
     : Sets the TERM_PROGRAM environment variable, after attempting to detect the current terminal emulator.
-Also sets the _term_nclrs variable, which some other functions look for to determine the number of colours supported by the terminal.
+Also sets the TERM_NCLRS variable, which some other functions look for to determine the number of colours supported by the terminal.

 ## Prompt Functions